 For a 5-7 day trip:

-- Carry-on suitcase (saves time and baggage fees)
+- Carry-on suitcase (saves time at baggage claim and avoids fees)

 - Water bottle